(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 However, I did visit in June of 2021 but it was right around the time when Greece had really re-opened for tourism.
 I think I got really lucky at this time because the weather was great, there were minimal crowds, and everything was open!

 If you want to visit Greece but avoid the stress of planning, think about traveling with EF Ultimate Break!
 They are a group travel company with trips all around the world.
-I went on a month-long Europe trip with EF in 2019 and it was absolutely incredible, they really take the stress out of traveling!
+I went on a month-long Europe trip with EF in 2019 and it was incredible, they take the stress out of traveling!

-Check out their 2021 and 2022 trips here, and use my code, “UASYDNEY100” for $100 off your first trip with EF Ultimate Break!
+Check out their trips here and use this link for $100 off your first trip with EF Ultimate Break!

 BUCKET LIST THINGS TO ADD TO YOUR SANTORINI TRAVEL GUIDE